jkoppel/mandate/README.md

     >  gs <- makeGraphPatterns <function abstraction> <term abstraction> amRules signature
     >  graphPatternsToCode gs

-For example, to generate an expression-level CFG-generator for either MITScript or Tiger:
+For example, to generate an expression-level CFG-generator for Tiger:

     >  gs <- makeGraphPatterns (irrelevance ValueIrr) (irrSkippingFunScope ValueIrr) amRules signature
+    >  graphPatternsToCode gs

+For MITScript:

+    >  gs <- makeGraphPatterns (irrelevance ValueIrr) (irrSkippingScope ValueIrr) amRules signature
     >  graphPatternsToCode gs

 Note that the variable `amRules` is defined by the GHCI script, while `signature :: Lang l => Signature l` is a member of the `Lang` typeclass.
 Be warned that `graphPatternsToCode` can take several minutes to run for some cases seen in Tiger, due to inefficient graph algorithms.